Cyprus Government Railway: Construction

 The proposal was approved in November 1903 and the earthworks began in May 1904; the existing line at Famagusta harbour was extended South to Varosha by 1 mi and Section 1 [Famagusta-Nicosia, 36 mi] was inaugurated on 21 October 1905 by High Commissioner, Sir Charles Anthony King-Harman.
-The construction of Section 2 [Nicosia-Morphou, 24 mi] began in July 1905 and was inaugurated was on 31 March 1907.
+The construction of Section 2 [Nicosia-Morphou, 24 mi] began in July 1905 and was inaugurated on 31 March 1907.
 However, three years later, the Railway was already operating at a loss and so an operation study for the CGR was conducted by Bedford Glasier.
 The study was published in January 1913 and suggested the construction of the terminus at Evrychou.
 So, the construction of Section 3 [Morphou-Evrychou, 15 mi] began in November 1913 and it was inaugurated on 14 June 1915.